Biography

 New Deal Program Involvement

-Siporin worked under the Section of Fine Arts, completing federal commissions across the United States.
+Siporin worked under both the WPA Federal Art Project and the Treasury Section of Fine Arts.
 His murals emphasized:

 - social realism